hantswilliams/flask-api-template-healthcare-/deployment_GCP.md

 ## Utilization Cloud Run
 - Prequests:
     - Need to push image to a registry, like docker hub
-        - e.g., `docker buildx build --platform linux/amd64 -t flaskhealth .` # this is important for building on a M1/M2 processor
+        - e.g., `docker buildx build --platform linux/amd64 -t flaskhealth .` # this is important for building on a M1/M2 processor, also makes it easier to run on cloud based services that will be running a linux varient
-        - e.g., `docker tag flaskhealth hants/flaskhealth:V0.0.X`
+        - e.g., `docker tag flaskhealth {hants}/{flaskhealth:V0.0.X}`
-        - e.g., `docker push hants/flaskhealth:V0.0.X`
+        - e.g., `docker push {hants}/{flaskhealth:V0.0.X}`
     - In the current iteration, have pushed image to docker hub (docker.io/hants/flaskhealth)

 - Steps: